postcss/postcss/README.md

 ### Strict Mode

-By default, PostCSS try to fix broken CSS.
-So you can use it in interactive tools with live input.
-For example, it will parse `a {` as `a {}`.
+By default, PostCSS tries to fix broken CSS to works with live input or legacy code with CSS hacks.
+For example, `a {` will be parsed `a {}`.

-It you want to throw errors on any syntax errors, set `strict` option in `process(css, opts)` or `parse(css, opts)` methods:
+If you want to throw errors on any syntax errors, set `strict` option in `process(css, opts)` or `parse(css, opts)` methods:

 ```js